Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-bfs.md

 We are focusing on these two as they are very commonly seen in interviews and can be used to solve a wide array of problems.

-## Benefits of Traversal Styles
+## Exploring Traversal Styles

 Before we dive into our first graph traversal algorithm, let's examine why we need multiple traversal algorithms.
-Let's say we want to find the shortest path between 2 nodes of an unweighted graph.

-Reflecting on what we learned about Breadth First Search and Depth First Search traversal from binary search trees:
-- a breadth first search will traverse the closest nodes first
-- a depth first search will travel as far along a path as it can before backtracking

-If we want to find the shortest path between nodes of an unweighted graph, then we want to visit the nodes closest to our starting node first to quickly find a path.
-This lends itself to a breadth first search, where the first path we find between the nodes will have to be the shortest.
-- If we used DFS and searched to the end of a path before backtracking to closer nodes from the route, we will still find a route between the nodes, but the first path found is not guaranteed to be the shortest path.
+It could be easy to assume that any traversal that touches all nodes will meet our needs, but the order in which nodes are visited determines what we can conclude about a graph.

+Traversal strategies like breadth-first and depth-first are tools designed to expose patterns such as:
+- reachability
+- shortest paths by edge count
+- connectivity
+- hierarchical structure

+These patterns disappear when the traversal order is uncontrolled.

+We can think of a graph like a city we've never visited.
+We could make a random choice about which direction to turn at each intersection and eventually see every neighborhood, but the experience won’t help us deeply understand how the city actually fits together.
+- In contrast, if we explore block by block outward from a starting point, or follow one road all the way before backtracking, we start to notice patterns about where things are located, and what neighborhoods connect and where.

+Graph traversals work very similarly.
+For example, a random order or adjacency list order might reach all nodes, but they tell us nothing about distance, structure, or how one part of the graph leads to another.
+Using a random traversal order we can’t tell which nodes were closer or farther from the start.
+An adjacency list order will reflect how the data happened to be stored rather than how the nodes relate to each other.

+Purposeful traversal ensures the insights you extract are real properties of the graph, rather than artifacts of randomness or data formatting.
+Each traversal strategy reveals different kinds of data about the structure of a graph, and knowing these strategies better equips us to solve many kinds of graph problems.

 ## Breadth First Search